makevoid/baseball_stats/Readme.md

 **Important:** All the queries are limited to 50 results to edit the hardcoded limit go into baseball_stats.rb, BaseballStats class and edit the LIMIT constant

-I throwed two tabs in the output
-Players with long name will cause the alignment to misalign